georgescharlesbrain/georgescharlesbrain/README.md

 **`Digital Craftsman (Sui Move Developer / Web3 Analyst / Proprietary Crypto Market Maker)`**

-I'm a backend and web3 developer with a history in analytics.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a backend and web3 developer with a background as a data analytics engineer, MSc. degree in Mechanical Engineering, and knowledge in quantitative finance, data visualization, and Economics.
+I get inspired by hard problems that could have a substantial human impact once solved.
+I like designing and building financial products, optimizing systems, creating structure, and getting the details right.
+I have a never-ending thirst for learning new concepts, skills, and improving my mental models.
 I am documenting my learnings in my [public notes](https://notes.georgescharlesbrain.com).

-I'm looking to collaborate with frontend and Sui devs to build new web3 products.
+Available to join a team with frontend and Sui devs to build new web3 Dapps.

 Feel free to reach out on: